naturalis/evobio2/README.md

 [MrBayes](https://nbisweden.github.io/MrBayes/index.html) is a program for Bayesian inference and model choice across a wide range of phylogenetic and evolutionary models.
 MrBayes uses Markov chain Monte Carlo (MCMC) methods to estimate the posterior distribution of model parameters.
 The datasets analysed during this practical are small, so there is no need to install an MPI version of MrBayes (which takes longer to install/configure); please install a serial version.
 The releases below are obtained from the [MrBayes repository](https://github.com/NBISweden/MrBayes/releases).
 - Windows users can download [MrBayes version 3.2.7.](https://github.com/NBISweden/MrBayes/releases/download/v3.2.7/MrBayes-3.2.7-WIN.zip)
 The 32 and 64 bit executables are in bin (e.g. ```C:\Program Files\MrBayes-3.2.7-WIN\bin\```).
-- Mac users **without** Homebrew can download [MrBayes version 3.2.7.](https://github.com/NBISweden/MrBayes/releases/download/v3.2.7/mrbayes-3.2.7.tar.gz)
+- Mac users can download [MrBayes version 3.2.7.](https://github.com/NBISweden/MrBayes/releases/download/v3.2.7/mrbayes-3.2.7.tar.gz)
   Open the zip archive (double-click the .gz file).
   Move ```mrbayes-3.2.7``` to your /Applications folder.
   Open a terminal window and run: